Our Residential Sabbatical Program is back this September 1 – December 16, 2022

 Crafted for ministers in the Church, the Hesburgh Sabbatical Program is a curriculum-centered, community-based, holistic sabbatical that fosters both personal and professional renewal and provides continuing formation.
-Men and women from around the world come to beautiful Chicago for four months – fall or spring semester – to rest, to study, to enjoy, and to share their experiences and learn from others who are in ministry today.
+Men and women from around the world come to beautiful Chicago for four months in the fall semester to rest, to study, to enjoy, and to share their experiences and learn from others who are in ministry today.

 With more than 2,500 alumni, the Hesburgh Sabbatical Program has provided renewal for clergy, religious, and lay ministers for more than 30 years.
 Read below for a description of the program components.